secml: A Python Library for Secure and Explainable Machine Learning: Acknowledgements

 \section{Acknowledgements}

-This work has been partly supported by the PRIN 2017 project RexLearn, funded by the Italian Ministry of Education, University and Research (grant no. 2017TWNMH2); and by the project ALOHA, under the European Union's H2020 programme (grant no. 780788).
+This work has been partly supported by the PRIN 2017 project RexLearn, funded by the Italian Ministry of Education, University and Research (grant no. 2017TWNMH2); by the project ALOHA, under the EU's H2020 programme (grant no. 780788); and by the project TESTABLE (grant no. 101019206), under the EU’s H2020 research and innovation programme.